cossacklabs/acra/README.md

 Acra gives you tools for encrypting the data on the application's side into special [cryptographic containers](https://github.com/cossacklabs/acra/wiki/AcraStruct), storing them in the database or file storage, and then decrypting them in a secure compartmented area (separate virtual machine/container).

 Cryptographic design ensures that no secret (password, key, etc.) leaked from the application or database will be sufficient for decryption of the protected data chunks that originate from it.

-Acra is a continuously developing security tool.
-And as any proper security tool, it requires enormous human efforts for validation of the methods, code, and finding possible infrastructural weaknesses.
-We're constantly enhancing and improving Acra as we go.
-This is done to ensure that the provided security benefits are not rendered useless through implementation problems or increased complexity.

 ### Major security features